he respective provisions of the Act and the Rules can be read in two perspectives i.e. provisions governing –

 - The trust shall undertake only delivery based transactions for the purposes of secondary acquisition.

-- The company may lend monies to the trust on appropriate to acquire the shares either through new issue or secondary acquis ition, for the purposes of implementation of the scheme(s)
+- The company may lend monies to the trust on appropriate terms and conditions to acquire the shares either through new issue or secondary acquis ition, for the purposes of implementation of the scheme(s)

-- Secondary acquisition in a < 2% of the paid up equity capital as at the end of the previous financial year
+- Secondary acquisition in a financial year < 2% of the paid up equity capital as at the end of the previous financial year

 - The total number of shares under secondary acquisition held by the trust shall at no time exceed